alidehkhodaei/kotlin-cheat-sheet/README.md

 ```

 Unit-returning functions
-If a function does not return a useful value, its return type is Unit.
-Unit is a type with only one value - Unit.
-This value does not have to be returned explicitly.
+If a function does not return a value, its return type is Unit.

 ```kotlin
 fun printHello(): Unit {